 The Neonatal Unit – What to Expect

-What to expect?
-Every neonatal ward is different but all have open access to parents and you will be encouraged to spend as much time as possible with your baby day or night, although it is important parents get some rest too.
+Every neonatal ward is different but all have open access to parents and you will be encouraged to spend as much time as possible with your baby, day or night, although it is important parents get some rest too.
 Siblings are also welcome and encouraged to visit as much as possible, providing they are well.
 You will be issued with an admission pack on arrival to the unit.
 If you are in one of the units we support, you will receive a Spoons welcome pack which contains some practical items and information about the unit and Spoons support.

-If mums are well enough after birth they may be asked to express breast milk, even if your baby has been born very prematurely.
+If mums are well enough after birth they may be asked to express breast milk, even if their baby has been born very prematurely.
 This can seem quite daunting, if not a little unnatural and undignified at first.
 The infant feeding team or midwives are there to support you with this.

-Take as many photographs and videos as you can, it is surprising how quickly you forget things.
+Take as many photographs and videos as you can.
+It is surprising how quickly you forget things.
 We also recommend you keep a diary to log your baby’s journey and also your thoughts and feelings.
 It can really help to look back on how far you have all come on your journey, especially if you are having a bad day.

 Parents thoughts and feelings on NICU

 Dads often feel they must be the strong one, the one to care for the mum, and be strong for their baby.
 They may feel like they have to carry on with normal life, when inside they are falling apart.
 A lot of the focus is on mum as she carried the baby, but we know how hard it is for dads too.
 We know how terrifying it must be for a dad to watch his partner go through a very traumatic labour, sometimes not knowing what the outcome might be.
 It is very hard to watch your baby being whisked away to the neonatal unit and there is absolutely nothing you can do about it.
 We understand the strength it takes in those moments to hold it together and tell your partner it will be OK.
 Some men say it helped to do the practical things like register the baby’s birth or sort out the parking permit.
 If it helps you cope, then do it.
-Men typically don’t talk openly about their feelings, we know this can often lead to mental health problems later down the line.
+Men typically don’t talk openly about their feelings, and we know this can often lead to mental health problems later down the line.
 As a man, you might find your friends and family don’t fully understand how you feel and you may feel uncomfortable opening up to them.
-We know that dads who have talked to other dads about their experiences, thoughts and feelings, find everything easier, it really does help to talk.
-Talk to other dads on the unit and tap into any support that is available, it is OK not to be OK.
+We know that dads who have talked to other dads about their experiences, thoughts and feelings find everything easier.
+It really does help to talk.
+Talk to other dads on the unit and tap into any support that is available.
+It is OK not to be OK.